bhushan-s-1/delta-demo/README.md

 # delta-demo
-this is demo basic class for github
+this is demo basic class for github.